w3f/Grants-Program/applications/project_aurras_mvp_phase_2.md

 1. [Apache OpenWhisk](https://openwhisk.apache.org) is an open source, distributed Serverless platform that executes functions (fx) in response to events at any scale.
 OpenWhisk manages the infrastructure, servers and scaling using Docker containers.
 The OpenWhisk platform supports a programming model in which developers write functional logic (called Actions), in any supported programming language, that can be dynamically scheduled and run in response to associated events (via Triggers) from external sources (Feeds) or from HTTP requests
 2. [Apache Kafka](https://kafka.apache.org) is an open-source distributed event streaming platform.
 Kafka works well as a replacement for a more traditional message broker.
 Message brokers are used for a variety of reasons (to decouple processing from data producers, to buffer unprocessed messages, etc.).
 In comparison to most messaging systems, Kafka has better throughput, built-in partitioning, replication, and fault-tolerance which makes it a good solution for large scale message processing applications.
 3. [Tackle box](https://robcxyz.github.io/tackle-box/) is a declarative DSL for building modular utilities and code generators.
-Tool is plugins based and can easily be extended by writing additional hooks or importing external providers creating a web of interoperable CLIs.
+Tackle box is plugins based and can easily be extended by writing additional hooks or importing external providers creating a web of interoperable CLIs.
 4. Docker
 5. Rust
 6. Go